kensully/PrayTimes/README.md

 # Help

-You can file bugs or ask for help by just clicking [issues](https://github.com/kensully/PrayTimes/issues) You can use it on Windows, Mac OS X  and Linux on the condition that you installed sqlite3 and added it to system path.
+You can file bugs or ask for help by just clicking [issues](https://github.com/kensully/PrayTimes/issues) --> `NewIssue` button.

+You can use it on Windows, Mac OS X  and Linux on the condition that you installed sqlite3 and added it to system path.

 # Install